 Carrie and Big famously married at the end of the first Sex and the City movie.
 Page Six reported in February 2021 that Chris Noth would not be returning as Mr. Big.
 When a fan asked him to “reconsider,” Chris responded on Instagram, “Well. if Page Six says it… it must be true.”
 He also added a winky face emoji.
 He also replied to another fan about returning and said, “Everything changes- including announcements in the rags.”

 For all those Team Aidan fans out thought, John Corbett has revealed that he will be reprising the fan-favorite role of Aidan Shaw.
 “I’m going to do the show,” he told Page Six.
 He also gushed that returning for the revival is “very exciting” for him.
 As for how many episodes Aidan will be in, John said, “I think I might be in quite a few… I like all those people, they’ve been very nice to me.”
+However, this has yet to be confirmed by HBO Max.

 The Page Six report also noted that David Eigenberg, who played Miranda’s husband Steve, would not be returning.
 David, who currently stars on Chicago Fire, didn’t rule a return during an interview with Us Weekly.
 “If it can work out, we may be going down that road,” he said.
 Jason Lewis, who played the dreamy Smith Jerrod, weighed about whether or not he’d be returning as well.
 “I have not [been asked back], but I would be the last to know!” the actor told Fashion Week Daily in April 2021.
 “As much as I appreciate the flattery, the conversation is about the girls.”